Microshak/MicroNotes/UW/Week6Value.md

 * Compute is expensive and Slow
 * More data does not mean better results
 * Populations typically are used to represent the whole in statistics and ML

 ---
+# Issues with Sampling
+* Outliers affect Data (Good and Bad)
+* Bias
+* Not Representing of Whole Population

+---
 # [Case Study](https://www.amazon.com/Quants-Whizzes-Conquered-Street-Destroyed/dp/0307453383)